-+0226.
-(ESOL) Advanced Reading
++0238 (ESOL) Integrated Reading and Writing

 Individualized, modular curriculum; non-course based option (NCBO).
 Credit: 2 semester hours.
-Not counted toward a degree or certificate.

-ESOL 0226 is an individualized curriculum for students whose post-course assessment or placement score demonstrates high proficiency but do not meet standards of efficiency and effectiveness for college level coursework.
-This course will present an individualized and concentrated study of specific reading skills and strategies needed by identified students.
+ESOL 0238 is an individualized curriculum for students whose post-course assessment or placement score demonstrates high proficiency but does not meet standards of efficiency and effectiveness for college level coursework.
+This course will present an individualized and concentrated study of specific integrated reading and writing skills and strategies needed by identified students.
 This course will be delivered in a non-course format, with a significant independent study component.
 As a result, students must be able to thrive in a self-directed study environment.
-Students earn a grade of "Pass" or "Fail" and must pass the course to be TSI complete in reading.
-Prerequisites: Appropriate scores on the TSIA or completion of READ 0305 with a grade of "C" or better and college ready in writing or completion of ESOL 0324 with a grade of "C" or better and college ready in writing.
-Students who drop or are dropped from ESOL 0226 for non-attendance will also be dropped from ENGL 1301.
-Students who do not pass the co-requisite courses will be enrolled in ESOL 0325.
-Co-requisite: ENGL 1301.
+Students earn a grade of "Pass" or "Fail" and must pass the course to be TSI college-ready in reading and writing.
+Prerequisites: Appropriate scores on the TSIA.
+Note: Students who drop or are dropped from ESOL 0238 for non-attendance will also be dropped from ENGL 1301.
+Students who do not pass ESOL 0238 and/or the co-enrolled course have the option to repeat it, or enroll in ESOL 0326 if not successfully taken previously.
+Co-enrolled: ENGL 1301.